cdapio/cdap-ingest/file-drop-zone/README.md

 ## File uploading

-  To start the daemon, execute the command:
+  To upload the file, execute the command:

   ```
      file-drop-zone load <file-path> <observer>